SuxinL/Notes/productivity/typing/comfort/wrist_pain.md

 [Lessons learned from this experience]: #
 -	For senses
 	-	avoid removal of neural pathways: sensor --> pathway --> brain
-	-	start reasoning from the stimuli.
+	-	**start reasoning from the stimuli.**

 -	Typing is an good interaction, and arm pain is a side effect.

 	**To analyse what I am doing.**

 -	**When I know of the good action and bad action but still give in to the bad one, there must be some triggers in the environment.
-Examine the env to find the key factors and adjust the good one to be more acceptable.**
+Examine the env to find the key triggers.
+Stick to the good manner by**
+	-	removing key triggers
+	-	practicing the new way

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNjM1NTIzNl19
+eyJoaXN0b3J5IjpbLTI2MzY4MDQxN119
 -->